 The investment in Hemogenyx LLC following the reverse acquisition is the only material asset and represents a significant portion of the Parent Company's total assets.
+The Carrying value and recoverability of the investment is ultimately dependent on the value of the underlying assets of the Group.
 We undertook several audit procedures which included: